Dywen is a veteran ranger and forester of the Night's Watch.

 Appearance and Character

-He is well renowned for his tracking ability within the Night's Watch.
+Dywen is well renowned for his tracking ability within the Night's Watch, and he claims he can smell when snow is coming.

 A Game of Thrones

 When Jon Snow and Samwell Tarly go to the haunted forest to swear their vows, Dywen is among the rangers who escort them.
 He is the first to notice the human hand that Ghost found.
-Dywen accompanies Lord Commander Jeor Mormont when he goes to look at the corpses of Othor and Jafer Flowers in the haunted forest.
+Dywen accompanies Jeor Mormont when the Lord Commander of the Night's Watch goes to look at the corpses of Othor and Jafer Flowers in the forest.
+Dywen fears the bodies were left as a warning, and he notices that Othor now has blue eyes.

 A Clash of Kings